On the modulus of solutions of a first order differential equation: Concluding remarks

-By the Wiman--Valiron theory (see~\cite{Hayman1974}), the hyper-order $\varsigma(f)$ of the meromorphic solution $f(z)$ of equation \eqref{Eq 1} satisfies $\varsigma(f)\leq \sigma(h)$~\cite{Zhang2024}.
-Hence we have $\varsigma(f)=\sigma(h)$ by Theorem~\ref{maintheorem1}.
-With this fact, below we look at two problems in uniqueness theory of meromorphic functions and Hayman's equation, respectively.
+Now, if $f(z)$ is a meromorphic solution of equation \eqref{Eq 1}, then by Theorem~\ref{maintheorem1} we have $\varsigma(f)\geq \sigma(h)$.
+On the other hand, using the Wiman--Valiron theory (see~\cite{Hayman1974}), it can be shown that $\varsigma(f)\leq \sigma(h)$~\cite{Zhang2024}.
+Thus $\varsigma(f)=\sigma(h)$.
+With this fact, below we look at two problems in uniqueness theory of meromorphic functions and an equation of Hayman mentioned in the introduction, respectively.